serokell/blog-posts/edsl-michelson/article.md

 Interestingly, the `interpret` function is total, which is a definite benefit of advanced type representation.
-The `Val` data type contains enough information for a type checker to consider all possible cases of an input stack and an instruction, and there's no need to perform additional checks in runtime, which is an error-prone practice.
+The `Val` data type contains enough information for a type checker to consider all possible cases of an input stack and instruction, and there's no need to perform additional checks in runtime, which is an error-prone practice.
 In short, if the program type checks, it won't produce an error in runtime.

 To sum up, in this article we've seen how to apply some advanced typing techniques of Haskell to type-check simple strictly-typed stack-based language.
-We took a simple representation of language AST (a representation which is simple to obtain from text using any technique for parsing), converted it to a strictly-typed representation of same language.
+We took a simple representation of language AST (which can be easily obtained from a text using any technique for parsing) and converted it to a strictly-typed representation of the same language.
-Strictly-typed representation is in 1:1 correspondence to the type system of defined language and by having term in strictly-typed representation we are assured that it's well-typed.
+The strictly-typed representation is in 1:1 correspondence to the type system of defined language, and by having a term in strictly-typed representation, we are assured that it's well-typed.
-Proposed approach is heavily dependent on that type system defines no abstract types and all types are concrete, i.e. only built-in constructions are polymorphic.
+The approach described is heavily dependent on the fact that the type system doesn't define abstract types and all types are concrete, i.e. only built-in constructions are polymorphic.
-Although this restriction applies to a wide variety of languages, hence we see our approach as highly reusable.
+This restriction applies to a wide variety of languages, hence we see our approach as highly reusable.